SJTU-IPADS/HEDB/docs/install.md

 TPC-H may not be a suitable benchmark for evaluating EDB's performance.

 Since we were not able to obtain the real-world traces, we resort to using TPC-H to simulate the realistic financial workloads.
-It's important to note that our tests involved encrypting all data types.
+Note that our tests involved encrypting all data types.
 However, in real-world scenarios, it is common practice for customers to selectively encrypt only the data that is crucial for security reasons, in order to maintain optimal performance.
-Considering these factors, it becomes evident that a more suitable benchmark is required to accurately evaluate EDB's capabilities.

 # Run TPC-H